50 minutes

 Take home messages

-• Everyone has bad things happen at some time.
+• Everyone has bad things happen at some time in their life.

 • Everyone makes mistakes, no one is perfect.